- Download our Moving to Austria Guide (PDF)

 Instruction in bilingual schools is given in both English and German, and young expat children tend to achieve fluency in both languages quickly and efficiently.
 Older children may initially struggle, as the curriculum is tailored to those who have knowledge in both languages, but still, with a little determination they can succeed.

 Space can be limited, especially for the popular schools in high demand.
 Students may need to attend an alternative school while waiting for admission.

 International schools in Austria

-The international schools offer either a home-country curriculum or an International Baccalaureate (IB) curriculum, and are taught in either English or the language of the sponsoring country.
-Many expat parents prefer to send their children to these schools to eliminate difficulties created by language barrier, and to allow children to continue with a familiar curriculum and teaching style.
+There are a few privately run international schools in Austria, most of which are based in Vienna.
+The international schools offer either a foreign-country curriculum or an International Baccalaureate curriculum, and are taught in either English or the language of the sponsoring country.
+Many expat parents prefer to send their children to these schools to eliminate difficulties created by the language barrier, and to allow children to continue with a familiar curriculum and teaching style.

-Public bilingual schools in Austria
+Tutoring in Austria

 Tutors are widely used in Austria to improve and assist children's schooling.
 Tutors might be employed to assist in specific subjects such as maths or science, or expat parents will often hire a tutor to improve their child's German language proficiency.
 Tutors are further used in preparation for important exams or for university entrance exams.